Apple’s new $299 HomePod promises better sound and smarts — and you can order it now | CNN Underscored

 The new HomePod promises improved sound quality as well as a range of new smart home features, including Sound Recognition and Matter support for playing nice with non-Apple gadgets.

-The new $299 HomePod is available for preorder now, and is set to ship on February 3.
-The cylindrical, mesh-woven speaker will be available in white and midnight, the latter of which is a darker shade replacing the space gray option on the original model.
+The new $299 HomePod is available for preorder now and is set to ship on Feb.
+3. The cylindrical, mesh-woven speaker will be available in white and Midnight, the latter of which is a darker shade replacing the Space Gray option on the original model.

 A smarter Apple speaker